Learning Safety Filters for Unknown Discrete-Time Linear Systems: Problem Formulation

 where $x[k]\in\mathbb{R}^n$ is the state, $u[k]\in\mathbb{R}^m$ is the control input, and $w[k]\in\mathbb{R}^n$ is the process noise.
-The process noise is a sequence of independent and identically distributed Gaussian random variables with zero mean and co-variance $W\in\mathcal{S}_+^n$, where $\mathcal{S}_+^n$ is the set of positive semi-definite matrices.
-We do not know $A$, $B$, and $W$ and thus must learn them to control the system.
-The objective of this paper is to safely learn matrices $A$ and $B$.
-The safety is encoded by time-varying linear constraints:
+The process noise is composed of a sequence of independently and identically distributed (i.i.d.) zero-mean Gaussian random variables with covariance $W\in\mathcal{S}_+^n$. \textit{Model parameters $A$, $B$, and $W$ are unknown and must be learned}.
+Safety is encoded by time-varying polytopic constraints: